therightstuff/aws-cdk-js-dev-guide/README.md

 #### Sensitive data

-While it's useful to set up stages and regions in the `/lib` folder, it's not a good idea to keep your sensitive secrets in those files as they're at risk of being accidentally checked in.
+While it's useful to set up stack customizations in the `/lib` folder, it's not a good idea to keep your sensitive secrets in those files as they're at risk of being accidentally checked in.
 As an alternative, it's recommended to use `dotenv`. `/bin/aws-cdk-js-dev-guide.ts` uses `/bin/load-sensitive-json.ts` to ingest the `/lib/regions.json` and replace anything surrounded by double braces with the value of the environment variable of the same name.

 #### Tagging apps and stacks for cost reporting